Unity: The Latin Tribute to Michael Jackson: History

 When Michael Jackson died on June 25, 2009, Succar was in the final year of a graduate programme at Florida International University.
 In October of that year Succar was planning a Halloween concert when the client asked him to close the performance with Jackson's song Thriller.
 At the time Succar had a predominantly salsa band, so he decided to create and perform a salsa arrangement of Thriller.
 The song was well received by the audience and Succar decided to produce an album of Jackson covers as a tribute.
 He did not have the funds to begin production, so decided to use Kickstarter to raise the necessary financing.
 This paid for the initial stages of production and Succar funded ongoing costs by working locally with his band.
 Succar also faced challenges in obtaining licenses to use Jackson's music; the license for Thriller alone took three years to be granted.

 Succar initially worked with fellow FIU students to produce new versions of Jackson's songs in a Latin style.
 The music was rewritten to include tropical rhythms from the Caribbean.
 Other influences were jazz, world music and American pop.
 Succar wanted high-profile singers to provide the vocals for the album.
 Kevin Ceballo was the first artist to sign up, followed by Tito Nieves.
 Nieves was initially reluctant due to other commitments, but a backing vocalist who was involved in the project contacted him directly; after listening to a demo of a track from the album Nieves agreed to take part.
 He recorded two tracks for the album, and his involvement helped Succar bring several other prominent vocalists on board; these include salsa singers La India, Michael Stuart, Jon Secada, Jean Rodríguez, Obie Bermúdez and Jennifer Peña.
+Secada had previously recorded with Jackson on the 2001 charity single What More Can I Give.

 In total around 90 musicians have contributed to the album.
 Recording has taken place in several major US cities, as well as in Puerto Rico and Peru.

 Performances

 In late 2012 Succar and the Unity Project performed as the showcase act at a TEDx event at Florida International University.
 Featured performers included Judith Hill, Sheila E. and Jean Rodríguez.
+Hill had previously sung with Jackson during rehearsals for the cancelled This Is It concerts.
 The Miami nightclub Ball & Chain hosted the group in June 2015.
 A special performance was captured on video at the headquarters of SiriusXM satellite radio in December 2015, and a full show was delivered in Aruba at the Caribbean Sea Jazz Festival in September 2016.
 The group performed at the October 2018 Miami Salsa Conference.